10-3-pursuit/snapshots-of-our-journey-solo-intros/readme.md

 ## Objective:

-To share brief, **30 second**, impactful introductions of each squad member, focusing on the unique life experiences and journeys into programming, especially highlighting life circumstances backgrounds that lead you to Pursuit.
+To share a brief, **30-45 second**, impactful introduction of yourself, focusing on your unique life experiences and journeys into programming, especially highlighting life circumstances backgrounds that lead you to Pursuit.

 ## Instructions for Each Team Member